EifelMono/PipeExtension/README.md

 * [GitHub](https://github.com/EifelMono/EifelMono.Extensions)

-or add this to you code!
+or add this to your code!
 ```c#
 namespace EifelMono.Extensions
 {